DSU-Digital-Sound-Design/f-24-dad-310-sound-design-for-film/content/assignments/assignment-3-field-recording.md

 - Quieter environments: between -50 dB and -20 dB
 - Louder environments: between -6 and dB -3 dB

+## Recording Format

+- Record at 96kHz/24bit for the best quality.
+See [this page](https://www.zoom.co.jp/sites/default/files/products/downloads/pdfs/E_H4n_Pro.pdf#page=47) for instructions on changing the format.
 ## Slate Recordings

 Before each take, slate the recording by stating: